A topic from the subject of Titration in Chemistry.

 3. Fill the burette: Fill the burette with NaOH solution.

-4. Titrate the vinegar: Slowly add NaOH solution to the vinegar sample while swirling.
+4. Titrate the vinegar: Slowly add NaOH solution to the vinegar sample while swirling the flask constantly.

-5. Observe the endpoint: Continue adding NaOH until the solution turns a faint pink color that persists for 30 seconds.
+5. Observe the endpoint: Continue adding NaOH until the solution turns a faint pink color that persists for at least 30 seconds.
+This indicates the equivalence point.

-* Use a white background to observe the color change clearly.
+• Use a white background behind the Erlenmeyer flask to more easily observe the color change of the indicator.

 Significance:

-This experiment demonstrates the use of titration to determine the acidity (or alkalinity) of a solution.
-In real-world applications, titration is used in various fields:
+This experiment demonstrates the use of titration to determine the concentration of acetic acid in vinegar.
+In the real world, titration has numerous applications:

 Share on: